-During 2015 and 2016, certain of our subsidiaries and certain subsidiaries of Sohu entered into a series of one year loan agreements, pursuant to which our subsidiaries are entitled to draw down U.S. dollar-denominated loans from the Sohu subsidiaries and the Sohu subsidiaries are entitled to draw down equivalent RMB-denominated loans from our subsidiaries, to facilitate each other's business operations.
+During 2015, 2016 and 2017, certain of our subsidiaries and certain subsidiaries of Sohu entered into a series of one year loan agreements, pursuant to which our subsidiaries are entitled to draw down U.S. dollar-denominated loans from the Sohu subsidiaries and the Sohu subsidiaries are entitled to draw down equivalent RMB-denominated loans from our subsidiaries, to facilitate each other's business operations.
+During 2017, certain of our subsidiaries and certain subsidiaries of Sohu extended the maturity dates of the loan agreements to December 31, 2018.
 All of the loans carry a fixed rate of interest equal to the current market interest rate as of the dates when the principal was drawn down.
-As of December 31, 2015 and 2016, we had drawn down from the Sohu subsidiaries loans in an aggregate principal amount of \$170 million and \$350 million, respectively, Sohu had drawn down from our subsidiaries loans in an aggregate principal amount of RMB1.02 billion (approximately \$157.1 million) and RMB2.21 billion (approximately \$318.2 million), respectively.
-For the years ended December 31, 2015 and 2016, interest income that we earned from such RMB-denominated loans was \$4.9 million and \$9.8 million, respectively, and interest expense that we accrued for such U.S. dollar-denominated loans was \$1.2 million and \$3.1 million, respectively.
+As of December 31, 2015, 2016, and 2017, we had drawn down from the Sohu subsidiaries loans in an aggregate principal amount of \$170 million, \$350 million and \$365 million, respectively, Sohu had drawn down from our subsidiaries loans in an aggregate principal amount of RMB1.02 billion (approximately \$157.1 million), RMB2.21 billion (approximately \$318.2 million) and RMB2.31 billion (approximately \$353.8 million), respectively.
+For the years ended December 31, 2015, 2016 and 2017, interest income that we earned from such RMB-denominated loans were \$4.9 million, \$9.8 million and \$13.0 million, respectively, and interest expense that we accrued for such U.S. dollar-denominated loans were \$1.2 million, \$3.1 million and \$3.6 million, respectively.

-Matching Loans Arrangement between Changyou and SoEasy
+Matching Loans Arrangement between Changyou and Fox Financial

-During 2015, certain of our subsidiaries and certain subsidiaries of SoEasy Internet Finance Group Limited ("SoEasy") entered into a series of one year loan agreements pursuant to which our subsidiaries were entitled to draw down HK dollar-denominated loans from the SoEasy subsidiaries and the SoEasy subsidiaries were entitled to draw down equivalent RMB-denominated loans from our subsidiaries.
-During 2016 we repaid the subsidiaries of SoEasy HK\$100 million (approximately \$12.9 million) of outstanding principal under the loans and paid interest of HK\$1.4 million (approximately \$0.2 million), and the subsidiaries of SoEasy repaid our subsidiaries RMB 80 million (approximately \$12.3 million) of outstanding principal under the loans and paid interest of RMB 4.7 million (approximately \$0.7 million).
+During 2015, certain of our subsidiaries and certain subsidiaries of Fox Financial Technology Group Limited, or Fox Financial (formerly known as "SoEasy Internet Finance Group Limited"), entered into a series of one year loan agreements pursuant to which our subsidiaries were entitled to draw down HK dollar-denominated loans from the Fox Financial subsidiaries and the Fox Financial subsidiaries were entitled to draw down equivalent RMB-denominated loans from our subsidiaries.
+During 2016 we repaid the subsidiaries of Fox Financial HK\$100 million (approximately \$12.9 million) of outstanding principal under the loans and paid interest of HK\$1.4 million (approximately \$0.2 million), and the subsidiaries of Fox Financial repaid our subsidiaries RMB 80 million (approximately \$12.3 million) of outstanding principal under the loans and paid interest of RMB 4.7 million (approximately \$0.7 million).